temporalio/documentation/docs/content/what-is-a-temporal-cron-job.md

 ### Stop Cron Job

-A Temporal Cron Job will not stop spawning Runs until it has been Terminated, or the [Workflow Execution Timeout](/docs/content/what-is-a-workflow-execution-timeout) is reached.
+A Temporal Cron Job does not stop spawning Runs until it has been Terminated or until the [Workflow Execution Timeout](/docs/content/what-is-a-workflow-execution-timeout) is reached.

 A Cancellation Request will only affect the current Run.